2024 SL SUG meetings week #45 summary

 † The header images included in these summaries are not intended to represent anything discussed at the meetings; they are simply here to avoid a repeated image of a gathering of people every week.
 They are taken from my list of region visits, with a link to the post for those interested.

-The following notes were taken from the Tuesday, August 13th, 2024 Simulator User Group (SUG) meeting.
-They form a summary of the items discussed, and are not intended to be a full transcript, and were taken from my chat log.
-Pantera videoed the meeting, and the recording is embedded at the end of this piece – my thanks, as always, for her work.
+The following notes were taken from the Tuesday, October 15th, 2024 Simulator User Group (SUG) meeting.
+They form a summary of the items discussed, and are not intended to be a full transcript, and were taken from my chat log and Pantera’s video of the meeting, which is embedded at the end – my thanks to her for providing it.

 Meeting Overview